rsamhollyer/WSL_setup/README.md

 # WSL Setup for Day 1

-Until 2 days, I had not done this setup.
+Until 2 days ago, I had not done this setup.
 I wanted to go through the process so I could better prepare myself for the first day of class with y'all.
-This is a simple process, BUT it did take me some times.
+This is a simple process, BUT it does take time.
 Other cohort members who have gone through this before might have done something different, so you are welcome to try that route.
 But this is what I would recommend.

 ## WARNING THIS IS ONLY FOR WINDOWS 10